-Writtten by: Miguel Sosme
+Written by: Miguel Angel Sosme

-Mexico is a diverse country, diverse in its culture, its languages, customs, traditions, landscapes, ecosystems and natural environments.
-It is the country of Frida Kahlo and Diego Rivera, cradle of millenary civilizations with high cultural development such as the Mayans, Aztecs, Zapotecs, Mixtecs and Totonacs.
-The nation of the Day of the Dead, of the stone pyramids and palaces, of the jungles, the exotic beaches, the white sand and the turquoise water of Cancun.
+Mexico is a country diverse in its culture, languages, customs, traditions, landscapes, ecosystems and natural environments.
+It is the country of Frida Kahlo and Diego Riverathe cradle of millennia-old civilizations with strong cultural development such as Maya, Aztec, Zapotec, Mixtec and Totonaque.
+The nation of Day of the DeadMexico is a country of pyramids and stone palaces, jungles, exotic white sand beaches and the turquoise waters of Cancun.
 Mexico is a nation as complex as the Mexicans.

-This “renaissance” can be explained to a large extent by the market and the appreciation of the authentic from tourism.
-Many foreigners visit Mexico attracted by its diversity, its color, gastronomy, festive atmosphere and exotic beaches.
-However, they are also attracted by its wide cultural offer in which creative productions with their own stamp abound.
+This "revival"This is largely due to the market and the appreciation of the authenticity of tourism.
+Many foreigners visit Mexico attracted by its diversity, colors, gastronomy, festive atmosphere and exotic beaches.
+However, they are also attracted by its wide cultural offer in which creative and artisanal productions abound.

 In this sense, artisanal production has become one of the most successful industries in Mexico's creative economy.
 It maintains a clear indigenous influence that manifests itself in its color, exuberance and technical complexity.
 This overflowing explosion of textures and chromatic festivities tends to dazzle and confuse travelers, but it is a clear expression of the relationship that creators establish with the environment.
 In other words, Mexican art is colorful because Mexico's natural environment is.